aplteam/MarkAPL/Docs/MarkAPL.md

 * ~~A colon (`:`) in a [footnote](#Footnotes) is replaced by `:<br>`.
 This can be switched off by setting [markdownStrict](#) to 1.~~

-  This particularly bad idea was removed from MarkAPL with version 6.0.0.
-Simply use `<bbr>>` if you want/need a line break.
+  This was a bad idea and got removed from MarkAPL with version 6.0.0.
+Simply use `<<br>>` if you want/need a line break.

+* An APLer is used to double any quotes inside a text vector.
+That does _not_ work for backticks!
+If you need to show backticks in in-line code see [In-line code (verbatim)](#) for details.

 #### Not implemented